Skip to main content

 Where:

-• Normalized Quality Score = Author’s Average AI Score / Team Average AI Score
+• Normalized Quality Score = Author’s Average Quality Score / Team Quality Score

 • Normalized Impact Score = Author’s Total Impact / Team Average Impact